 Get the kids involved in making the ice cream for this recipe for Toasted Polenta Cake with Glazed Stone Fruit and Olive Oil Vanilla Ice Cream.
-It makes for good memories.

 Because this recipe has many layers, I didn't put a time on it.
 While it might seem to have a lot of ingredients, Toasted Polenta Cake with Glazed Stone Fruit and Olive Oil Vanilla Ice Cream is totally worth it.

 The combination of flavors makes a wonderful ending to a summer barbecue.
 And really, it's not hard to make any of it.
 And everyone will be so impressed.